ronitreddy/DS-2002/Data_Project_1/README.md

 - **Northwind Database**: Used for demonstrating database design/querying, extracting data from one or more SQL database tables, and populating the order_management database.
 - **[Sales Data CSV](https://www.kaggle.com/datasets/kyanyoga/sample-sales-data)**: Used for retrieving a local data file, converting its original format, and populating the order_management database.
 - **[Fake Store API](https://fakestoreapi.com/)**: Used for retrieving additional product information through an API call and populating the order_management database.

-You can access the completed Data Project code and related files in this repository.